 4.7 The process for the acquisition of municipal clearing contractors shall be in accordance with the Municipality’s Supply Chain Management Policy.

-4.8 The appointed contractor(s) will be provided with specific instructions, including plot numbers and time frames for the clearing of erven.
+4.8 The appointed contractor(s) will be provided with specific instructions, including the type of vegetation that needs removal so that a site not be denuded of preferential indigenous vegetation, plot numbers and time frames for the clearing of erven.

 4.9 The contractors shall be paid for work done only after their submitted invoices have been verified and cleared erven have been inspected to ensure that the work has been completed according to the prescribed standards of this policy and the specifications of the tender contract.